Jude Law Tapped To Portray Gay Dumbledore In ‘Fantastic Beasts 2,’ But Is He J.K. Rowling’s Top Choice?

 “As fans ourselves, we are thrilled to have Jude Law joining the Fantastic Beasts cast, playing a character so universally adored,” Emmerich said.
 “Jude has been a member of the Warner Bros. family for years and we’re excited to embark on this new adventure with him.”

-Fantastic Beasts 2 will begin production this summer, and is expected to hit theaters on Nov.
-16, 2018.
-Eddie Redmayne will be reprising his role as Newt Scamander, the magizoologist and author of the textbook Fantastic Beasts and Where to Find Them, which was used by Harry Potter and the rest of the Hogwarts students 80 years later.
+Fantastic Beasts 2 will begin production this summer and is expected to hit theaters on November 16, 2018.
+Eddie Redmayne will reprise his role as Newt Scamander, the magizoologist and author of the textbook Fantastic Beasts and Where to Find Them, which was used by Harry Potter and the rest of the Hogwarts students 80 years later.

 [Featured Image by Frederick M. Brown/Getty Images]